Empirical Indicators of Surplus Pressure

 - the Price field (P-field), which tracks monetary validation, profit, and capital allocation.

+Because these two fields cannot perfectly align, the economy operates under conditions of continuous tension between them.
 Surplus Pressure itself is not directly observable.
 What can be observed are the patterns that emerge when the allocation signals of the P-field drift away from the reproduction requirements of the V-field.

 The purpose of this chapter is therefore not to prove the theory in isolation, but to identify empirical phenomena that are consistent with the dynamics previously described.